MicrosoftDocs/well-architected/well-architected/iot/iot-overview.md

 ---
 title: Overview of IoT workloads
-description: Includes guidance and recommendations that apply to each of the five pillars in an IoT workload.
+description: Learn about IoT components, architectural patterns, guiding principles, and architectural layers, and how they relate to well-architected IoT workloads.
 author: dominicbetts
 ms.author: dobett
 ms.date: 07/15/2022